apache/incubator-kie-kogito-examples/trusty-demonstration/README.md

 This is a demonstration of the trusty AI tracing capabilities.

-NOTE: the master branch is aligned to the latest changes in all the repositories.
-This means that master might be using some new operator features not included in the latest release of the operator.
+NOTE: In order to play with the demo, ensure that you are on the stable branch or on the branch of a specific release (for example the branch for the release `0.17` is `0.17.x`).
-In order to play with the demo, remember to checkout the branch of the release your are using.
-For example, if the version of the kogito release is `0.17.0`, you have to checkout this repository to the branch `0.17.x`.
+The `master` branch is aligned to the latest changes in all the repositories.
+This means that `master` might be using some new operator features not included in the release that we use in this demo: don't use it!

 ## Requirements